Blady-Com/Gate3/README.txt

 1/Modify the license file gate3_license.txt to your particular needs

-2/Copy the following files in the directory of your choice (e.g. /usr/local/bin) gate3               -- executable
+2/Install in the directory of your choice (by default /usr/local)
-gate3_license.txt   -- template files
-gate3_body.tmplt
-gate3_main.tmplt
-gate3_header.tmplt
-gate3_spec.tmplt
+$ make install
+or in a custom directory
+$ make PREFIX=/path/to/dir install

 ==== Using Gate3 ====